-To add files containing the characters @, #, , and %, use the -f flag.
+To add files containing the characters @, #, \, and %, use the -f flag.
 This flag forces literal interpretation of characters otherwise used by Perforce as wildcards.

 -c changelist Opens the files for add within the specified changelist .
 If this flag is not used, the files are linked to the default changelist. -t filetype Adds the file as the specified filetype.
-Please see the File Types chapter for a list of Perforce file types. -f Use the $-f$ flag to force inclusion of wildcards in filenames.
-See the File Specifications chapter for details. g-opts See the Global Options section.
+Please see the File Types chapter for a list of Perforce file types. -f Use the -f flag to force inclusion of wildcards in filenames.
+See the File Specifications chapter for details. -n Preview which files would be opened for add, without actually changing any files or metadata. g-opts See the Global Options section.